CSC207-2022F-UofT/course-project-team-96-1.5note-norman-edition/README.md

 The tag tool allows adding strings of text as "tags" to the contents of the page.
-To add a tag to a piece of media, click on it in the page, then write the tag string into the "Tag Name" text field and press the "Tag" button.
+To add a tag to a piece of media, click on it in the page, then write the tag string into the "Tag" text field and press the "Tag" button.
+The tag tool also allows the user to view the tags of a selected/clicked object in the settings pane of the tool.
+To remove a tag, perform the same step as adding a tag, but select the "Remove Tag" button instead.

 #### Search